ybenjo/crawl_syobocal/README.md

 ## Output
 Each mongodb's document contains these values.
-+ title: Animation's title.
+- title: Animation's title.
-+ date: Date when this animations start.
+- date: Date when this animations start.
-+ last\_update: Time when this article(in syobocal) updated.
+- last\_update: Time when this article(in syobocal) updated.
-+ url: URL of this animation's article.
+- url: URL of this animation's article.
-+ casts: Array of pairs that contains [character, seiyu].
+- casts: Array of pairs that contains [character, seiyu].
+  - Array is sorted by Calender's order(maybe importance).
+- director: Director who made.
+- studio: Animation studio which made.